[Updated July 29th, 2025 to include the latest hits from 2025 and make the list more relevant]

 Release Year: 2015 | Platforms: PS 4/5, Xbox One, Xbox Series X|S, Microsoft Windows, Nintendo Switch

-Wild Hunt is easily among the best RPGs ever made and offers the most desirable aspect of every element that makes a great game.
+Wild Hunt is easily among the best RPGs ever made and offers the most desirable aspects of every element that makes a great game.
 The sword combat system is surely a highlight of the gameplay.
 Be it slash and parry or a combo sequence, the sword fighting in Witcher 3 is satisfying despite not leaning toward realism.
 In fact, it is the countless possibilities that arise with the combination of sword swinging and sign casting that make this combat system so desirable.
-Although you can try your hands with bombs and decoctions for an alchemy-focused Geralt playthrough, it’s the canonical dance-like melee fighting style of Witcher 3 that makes it one of the better sword fighting games.
+Although you can try your hand with bombs and decoctions for an alchemy-focused Geralt playthrough, it’s the canonical dance-like melee fighting style of The Witcher 3 that makes it one of the better sword fighting games.

 4. Ghost of Tsushima

-Release Year: 2020 | Platforms: PS 4/5
+Release Year: 2020 | Platforms: PS4, PS5, Windows

 3. Elden Ring